Alan Tarney: Producer

 In 1979, Tarney began the biggest period of his career when he wrote and arranged the Cliff Richard No. 1, "We Don't Talk Anymore".
 This led to him becoming Richard's record producer of his next two albums, I'm No Hero (1980) and Wired for Sound (1981).
 At this time he also wrote and produced Barbara Dickson and Leo Sayer – his distinctive sound being heard on the hit singles "January February" and "More Than I Can Say".

 Tarney went on to bigger success in the mid-1980s when he teamed up with Norwegian pop band A-ha.
 Producing the second version (after Tony Mansfield) of their first single "Take On Me" (1984), the song went on to become a worldwide hit.
-He worked on the band's biggest selling first three albums, being a co-Producer of Hunting High and Low (1985), and Producer of Scoundrel Days (1986) and Stay on These Roads (1988).
+He worked on the band's biggest selling first three albums, being a co-producer of Hunting High and Low (1985), and producer of Scoundrel Days (1986) and Stay on These Roads (1988).
 He renewed his working relationship with the band in the production of their album release Cast in Steel (2015).

 He produced David Cassidy's comeback 1985 album Romance, which included the top ten hit "The Last Kiss" co-written by Raymond Hoskins and David Cassidy.
-The song had previously been written for Cliff Richard for his 1981 album Wired for Sound.
-The Richard version however, contained different lyrics and was titled Young Love.
+The basics of that song had previously been written for Cliff Richard for his 1981 album Wired for Sound.
+The Richard version however, contained different lyrics and was titled "Young Love".

 He returned again to write and produce for the Cliff Richard albums Always Guaranteed (1987) and Stronger (1989).

-Alan Tarney wrote two songs for the Sky album Cadmium (1983) - "Return to Me" and "A Girl in Winter" - at the request of long-time associate, and Sky member, Kevin Peek.
+Tarney wrote two songs for the Sky album Cadmium (1983) - "Return to Me" and "A Girl in Winter" - at the request of long-time associate, and Sky member, Kevin Peek.

 Tarney's other production credits include the Hollies, Bow Wow Wow, the Dream Academy, Squeeze, Matthew Sweet, Voice of the Beehive and the Diana, Princess of Wales: Tribute album.